The Power of Compound Interest

 In Singapore particularly, there are unique products like the Central Provident Fund (CPF) which also help to support each individual’s endeavour to grow his or her retirement savings.

 TL;DR: How Many Years Do You Need to Double Your Money in Singapore?

-You can see in the chart illustrated above, where the green numbers represent the number of years, and the red interest % represents the rate of return needed to double your initial capital.
+You can see in the chart illustrated above, where the black numbers on top represent the number of years, and the interest rate represents the rate of return generated from different financial instruments.

 It is compressed into this simple formula you can see here:

 Simply divide 72 by a constant rate of return, one will be able to derive the amount of time required for their investment money to double.

 |Rate Of Return||Number Of Years For Investment Money To Double||Examples|